ashfahan/ashfahan/README.md

 ## About 🙆‍♂️

-I am a passionate self-taught and quality-oriented ReactJS/Angular Front End Programmer, Qualified and Productive in Problem Solving, Fast learner and a team player.
+I am a passionate self-taught and quality-oriented ReactJS + Typescript Front-End Developer, Qualified and Productive in Problem Solving, Fast learner and a team player.

-I'm a hard-working and ambitious individual.
+I'm a hard-working, ambitious and result oriented individual.
 I have the ability to adopt myself to new situation and comfortable at working in group.
-I am good at accomplishing task on time and want to earn respect and trust for myself and the company where i serve.
+I am good with multi-tasking and meeting short deadline even on fast pace projects.

 I had the privilege of working with number of software agencies, where I learned valuable professional skills such as programming, website architecture, database design and exposure of new tools and languages.

 In both my academic and professional life, I have been consistently praised as adaptable by my professors and peers.
 Whether working on academic, extracurricular, or professional projects, I apply proven teamwork, management, and problem-solving skills.

 Experienced Developer with a demonstrated history of working in the information technology industry.